Guillaume201/Importer-Hub-for-CRYENGINE/README.md

 https://github.com/Guillaume201/Importer-Hub-for-CRYENGINE/releases

 Be aware, some antivirus may be blocking this program.
 This is a false positive and you can review the source code here on GitHub.

-You need to have the .NET Framework 4.5 installed in order to launch the program.
+Installation
+--
+Before installing the program, be sure to use a 64 bits version of Windows with the .NET Framework 4.5 installed.
+Once downloaded, extract all files in one place.

+Note that the Magick.NET-x64.dll file is only required for the conversion of PSD and TGA textures.
+This means that you can run the program without this dll if you don't need the support of those extensions.

 Key features
 --